Nebu Global

 "Collect - Manage - Utilize" is the paradigm that best captures Nebu's offering.
 Nebu tools provide data collection, panel management, dialing services, data management and data processing capabilities.
 Nebu provides the technology that helps marketing researchers integrate and automate the full marketing research process within a single suite of tools.

 Nebu has, for over 25 years, provided fieldwork and marketing research companies with Nebu Dub InterViewer, the most flexible data collection software on the market.
-You can conduct CATI, CAPI, WAPI (online surveys and mobile surveys), multi and mixed mode interviews.
+Users can conduct CATI, CAPI, WAPI (online surveys and mobile surveys), multi and mixed mode interviews.
 Data collected can be enriched with data from external sources and stored in the central management platform, Nebu Data Hub.
 With the Hub, you can automate your entire market research process, conduct analysis and transform data into interactive visualizations to be shared in real-time Nebu Reporter dashboards.

 The Nebu Head Office is located in Wormer, Netherlands and the company has offices in Debrecen (Hungary) and London (United Kingdom).
 Nebu works with a network of partners, among which a growing number of resellers.